hexters/hexa-docs/README.md

 composer require hexters/hexa
 ```

-After that, install the Hexa plugin:
+Then, proceed with the installation of the hexa plugin:
 ```bash
 php artisan hexa:install
 ```